 Ladyboys in Hat Yai

 It doesn’t really matter where you go in Thailand these days and even in the not-so-touristic towns you can find more than enough ladyboys to get naughty with, if that’s what you want to do.
 And Hat Yai is no exception in this category.

 You can usually find 1-3 ladyboys in the girly bars described above, and especially Moon Bar is well known for having some of the hottest transgenders.
-Guess where I took the picture on the right?
-Yes, in Moon Bar.
-Apart from that there are also a few street hookers to be found walking up and down Thamanoonvithee Road late at night (from about 11pm) but they look rather scary if you ask me.
+Apart from that, there are also a few street hookers to be found walking up and down Thamanoonvithee Road late at night (from about 11pm), but they look rather scary if you ask me.

 And then thirdly you can also meet even more attractive and “normal” ladyboys (no prostitutes) by using the popular ladyboy dating site.

 Nighttime Shopping in Hat Yai